Interaction-Grounded Learning with Action-inclusive Feedback: Introduction

 We propose a new approach to solve IGL, which we call action-inclusive IGL (AI-IGL), that allows the action to be incorporated into the feedback in arbitrary ways.
 We consider latent reward as playing the role of latent states, which can be further separated via a contrastive learning method (Section~\ref{sec:latent_stat_dis}).
 Different from the typical latent state discovery in rich-observation reinforcement learning~\citep[e.g.,][]{dann2018oracle,du2019provably,misra2020kinematic}, the IGL setting also requires identifying the semantic meaning of the latent reward states, which is addressed by a symmetry breaking procedure (Section~\ref{sec:sym_brk}).
 We analyze the theoretical properties of the proposed approach, and we prove that it is guaranteed to learn a near-optimal policy as long as the feedback satisfies a weaker context conditional independence assumption.
-We also evaluate the proposed AI-IGL approach using large-scale experiments on Open-ML's supervised classification datasets~\citep{bischl2021openml} and demonstrate the effectiveness of the proposed approach (Section~\ref{sec:experiments}).
+We also empirically evaluate the proposed AI-IGL approach using large-scale experiments on Open-ML's supervised classification datasets~\citep{bischl2021openml}, as well as a simulated BCI experiment using real human fMRI data~\citep{ellis2020facilitating}, demonstrating the effectiveness of the proposed approach (Section~\ref{sec:experiments}).
 Thus, our findings broaden the scope of applicability for IGL.
 The paper proceeds as follows.
 In Section~\ref{sec:background}, we present the mathematical formulation for IGL.
 In Section~\ref{sec:solution_cpt}, we present a contrastive learning perspective for grounding latent reward which helps to expand the applicability of IGL.
 In Section~\ref{sec:algo_theory}, we state the resulting algorithm AI-IGL.
-We provide experimental support for the technique in Section~\ref{sec:experiments} using a diverse set of datasets.
+We provide experimental support for the technique in Section~\ref{sec:experiments} using a diverse set of supervised learning datasets and a simulated BCI dataset.
 We conclude with discussion in Section~\ref{sec:discussion}.